The Last Night of The World: #NicGoesToHanoi Day 5

 6. You must go to Ha Long Bay!
 It is a UNESCO site for a reason, and I am certain you won't regret seeing all of its magnificence with your own eyes.

 7. While motorcycles are their ultimate go-to transpo, that doesn't mean you can only go to places via a bike.
-They have taxis, but I prefer Grab more, so you better install Grab before going there.
+They have taxis, but I prefer Grab more, so you'd better install Grab before going there.

 8. Their malls aren't as spectacular as the ones we have back in Manila- I mean, they do scrimp out on air conditioning 🤷♀️🤦♂️

-9. Not everyone speaks English, hence the need for Google Translate app on your device... but if you know how to speak French, you have a fighting chance to survive here hahaha!
+9. Not everyone speaks English, hence the need for the Google Translate app on your device... but if you know how to speak French, you have a fighting chance to survive here hahaha!

 Lastly...